Jeyni/xdg-python/README.md

 __WARNING:__
 This is under heavy development and not ready for production use or even testing.
-Also because of the specific nature of the library standards will be implemented as needed.
+Also because of the specific nature of the library, standards will be implemented as needed.
 As a consequence all standards may not be implemented.

 __LICENSE:__